AdamBortt/2DTD/README.md

 ## Getting the engine
 ### Binary downloads
-### Official binaries for the Godot editor and the export templates can be found on the [Godot website](https://godotengine.org/download/windows/).
+#### Official binaries for the Godot editor and the export templates can be found on the [Godot website](https://godotengine.org/download/windows/).

 ## How to play
-### Game does not have any tutorials yet
+#### Game does not have any tutorials yet.
-### A mause is all you need to play.
+#### A mouse is all you need to play.
 The Player will have to build the towers to defend their base from attacking enemies who will be coming from the portal and who move along the designated path

 ## Current goals
 * create basic funcionalites for building towers